oasis-tcs/openc2-jadn/jadn-v2.0.md

 | Enumerated | id, enum, pointer, extend                 |
 | Choice     | id, combine, extend                       |

-#### 4.2.1.1 Field Identifiers

-The *id* option used with Map, Enumerated, and Choice types determines how fields are specified in API instances of these types.
-If the *id* option is absent, API instances use the FieldName string and the type is referred to as "named".
-If the *id* option is present, API instances use the FieldID tag and the type is referred to as "labeled".
-The Record type is always named and has no *id* option; the Array type is its labeled equivalent.
-* In named types, FieldName is a defined name that is included in the semantics of the type, must be populated in the type definition, and may appear in serialized data depending on serialization format.
-* In labeled types, FieldName is a suggested label that is not included in the semantics of the type, may be empty in the type definition, and never appears in serialized data regardless of data format.

-For example an Enumerated list of HTTP status codes could include the field [403, "Forbidden"].
-If the type definition does not include an *id* option, the API value is "Forbidden" and serialization rules determine whether FieldID or FieldName is used in serialized data.
-With the *id* option the API and serialized values are always the FieldID 403.
-The label "Forbidden" may be displayed in messages or user interfaces, as could customized labels such as "NotAllowed", "Verboten", or "Interdit".

-#### 4.2.1.2 Value Type
-The *vtype* option specifies the type of each field in an ArrayOf or MapOf type.
-It may be any JADN type or Defined type.
-* An ArrayOf or MapOf instance MUST be considered invalid if any of its elements is not an instance of *vtype*.

-#### 4.2.1.3 Key Type
-The *ktype* option specifies the type of each key in a MapOf type.
-* *ktype* SHOULD be a Defined type, either an enumeration or a type with constraints such as a pattern or semantic valuation keyword that specify a fixed subset of values that belong to a category.
-* A MapOf instance MUST be considered invalid if any of its keys is not an instance of *ktype*.

 #### 4.2.1.4 Derived Enumeration
 The *enum* ([Section 5.3](#53-derived-enumerations)) and *pointer* ([Section 5.5](#55-pointers)) options